Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

-In \cite{Miclo} it was shown that for the overdamped Langevin dynamics the fastest successful cooling schedule is characterized by the Eyring-Kramers formula for the log-Sobolev constant.
-However, at that time no estimates on the associated log-Sobolev constant for low temperatures were known at that time.
+In \cite{Miclo}, it was shown that for simulated annealing adapted to the over-damped Langevin dynamics, the fastest successful cooling schedule is characterized by the Eyring-Kramers formula for the log-Sobolev constant.
+However, no estimates on the associated log-Sobolev constant at low temperatures were known at that time.
 Hence, more sophisticated arguments were applied by \cite{HKS} to replace the log-Sobolev constant by the Poincar\'e constant showing that the fastest successful cooling schedule is characterized by the critical depth $E_*= H(s_{1p})-H(m_p)$.
 Only in 2014, the Eyring-Kramers formula for the log-Sobolev constant was derived in \cite{MS14} which leads to a more direct proof of the same result.
-This formula was then used by \cite{MM} to study simulated annealing for the underdamped Langevin dynamics, showing that the Langevin dynamics is at least as good as the overdamped Langevin dynamics for simulated annealing.
-The main result of \cite{HKS} (see also \cite{MM}) is stated as follows. \begin{theorem}[\cite{HKS, Miclo}] Let $X_t$ be given by the classical overdamped Langevin dynamics
+This formula was then used by \cite{MM} to study simulated annealing adapted to the underdamped Langevin dynamics, showing that it is at least as good as simulated annealing adapted to the over-damped Langevin dynamics.
+The main result of \cite{HKS, Miclo} is stated as follows. \begin{theorem}[\cite{HKS, Miclo}] Let $(X_t, \, t \ge 0)$ be the process of simulated annealing adapted to the over-damped Langevin dynamics: